What is Women Build?

-Women Build is Habitat for Humanity’s program founded in 1991 for women who want to take concrete action in building strength, stability, and self-reliance through shelter, while in the process learning new skills and helping to improve lives and communities.
+Women Build is Habitat for Humanity’s program founded in 1991 for women who want to take concrete action in building strength, stability, and self-reliance through shelter.
+Participants learn new skills and help to improve lives and communities locally.
 Women Build brings together women from all walks of life to address the housing crisis facing millions of women and children worldwide.
 According to Habitat for Humanity International, an estimated 15,000 women participate annually across the US, and Women Build crews have built more than 2,300 Habitat homes.

 Opportunities to Get Involved